OpenBB-finance/OpenBB/README.md

 OpenBB and any provider of the data contained in this website will not accept liability for any loss or damage as a result of your trading, or your reliance on the information displayed.

+All names, logos, and brands of third parties that may be referenced in our sites, products or documentation are trademarks of their respective owners.
+Unless otherwise specified, OpenBB and its products and services are not endorsed by, sponsored by, or affiliated with these third parties.
+Our use of these names, logos, and brands is for identification purposes only, and does not imply any such endorsement, sponsorship, or affiliation.

 ## 5. Contacts

 If you have any questions about the terminal or anything OpenBB, feel free to email us at `support@openbb.co`